The Marvelous 1.4-Mile Trail In Northern California Leads Adventurers To A Little-Known Overlook

 Now here’s a Northern California trail everyone can hike.
-The Shasta Dam Trail is a short, looped trail that goes over Shasta Dam.
+The Shasta Dam Trail in Northern California is a short, looped trail that goes over Shasta Dam.
 With incredible views and a chance to learn something new, you can have a little adventure by exploring this little-known overlook.
+Northern California hiking trails don't get much better than this.

 This out-and-back trail can accommodate bikers and hikers, as well as people with strollers or wheelchairs.
 You’ll get a good look at the dam and its spillways along the way.

-And the bright blue of Shasta Lake and its rust colored shores with Mount Shasta in the background.
-There are many photo opportunities on this short trail.
+And the bright blue of Shasta Lake and its rust-colored shores with Mount Shasta in the background.
+There are many photo opportunities on what is one of the best hikes in Northern California.

 The Visitor Center is located near the trailhead.
 It is open Monday through Friday from 8:30 a.m. to 4 p.m.